duke-compsci290-spring2018/final-project-team-2/README.md

 Username: Ryan
 password: password
 and the backup JSON is named rjf19-elo-export.json in the repository.
 I think the instructions in the help menu should be pretty thorough for most things, although whenever you're logged in as an admin, there is a button in the loginbar that lets you view history of login and group creation.
+Also in the admin menu there is a button that lets you export the entire project in JSON format.
+I chose to relegate this to the admin only because the JSON includes what would be sensitive information like login information.

 *references for your data that establishes its authenticity* Since this project is, by its nature, entirely about user-generated data, I don't have a whole lot to tell you here, other than that I used https://en.wikipedia.org/wiki/Timeline_of_the_Napoleonic_era to generate my elo system on the Napoleonic Wars.